List of Republic of Ireland international footballers

 This is a list of footballers who have played for the Republic of Ireland national football team.
 The Irish Football Association (IFA) was formed in 1880, prior to the partition of Ireland.
 The original Ireland national team was selected by the IFA and included players from all of Ireland.
 Following the creation of the Irish Free State, the Football Association of Ireland (FAI) was set up and it picked its own national team.
-Until 1950, both Irish associations picked players from the whole of the island, which resulted in there being many dual Irish international footballers.
-After complaints by the FAI against this practice being used by the IFA during 1950 FIFA World Cup qualification matches, FIFA decreed that each association should select teams based on their own part of Ireland.
+Until 1950, both Irish associations picked players from the whole of the island, which resulted in there being several 'dual internationals' (33 originating from the territory of the Irish Republic and six from the territory of Northern Ireland).
+After complaints by the FAI against this practice being used by the IFA during 1950 FIFA World Cup qualification matches, FIFA decreed that each association should select teams based on their own part of Ireland, and the IFA team became known as Northern Ireland from then on.

 During the 1958 FIFA World Cup qualification, a late goal by England allowed them to qualify at Ireland's expense.
 After reaching the quarter-finals of the 1964 European Nations' Cup, Ireland lost a 1966 FIFA World Cup qualification play-off against Spain.
 A run of poor results in the late 1960s and early 1970s followed until Johnny Giles became their first player-manager.
 This was followed by the debut of a young Liam Brady and results improved markedly.
 The side missed out on the 1978 FIFA World Cup by two points, having defeated France at home during qualification.
 Eoin Hand took over as manager for the 1982 FIFA World Cup qualifiers.
 Ireland again narrowly missed out on qualification, finishing behind France on goal difference.
 Disappointing qualifying campaigns for both UEFA Euro 1984 and the 1986 FIFA World Cup followed, ending Hand's time in charge.

 Ireland then appointed Jack Charlton, who led the team to its most successful period, qualifying for two World Cups and a European Championship.
 Ireland's first appearance at a major finals tournament came in UEFA Euro 1988.
 Ireland beat England 1–0 and came within eight minutes of qualifying for the semi-finals.
 Ireland also qualified for the 1990 FIFA World Cup.
 Draws in the group stage against England, Egypt and the Netherlands was enough to earn a place in the second round, in which the team beat Romania on a penalty shootout.
-Ireland were then beaten 1–0 by Italy in the quarter final.
+Ireland were then beaten 1–0 by Italy in the quarter-final.
 During the tournament, the team had an audience with Pope John Paul II.
 After missing out on UEFA Euro 1992 despite being unbeaten in qualifying, Ireland qualified for the 1994 FIFA World Cup.
 The team beat Italy 1–0 in their opening game and reached the second round, losing 2–0 to the Netherlands.
 Ireland missed out on UEFA Euro 1996 after losing 2–0 to the Netherlands in a play-off at Anfield.
 It was Charlton's final game as manager.